scania-digital-design-system/tegel/packages/core/src/tegel-lite/components/tl-banner/readme.md

 | (none)                    | Default variant with standard background           |
 | `.tl-banner--error`       | Error variant with danger background and icon      |
 | `.tl-banner--information` | Information variant with info background and icon  |

+## JavaScript Required

+The Banner component requires JavaScript to handle:
+- Close button functionality (remove or hide banner when `.tl-banner__close` is clicked)
+- Keyboard accessibility for close button
+- Optional: Animation when closing banner

 ----------------------------------------------